elipapa/markdown-cv/index.md

 `2019-2021`
 **Master of Science in Psychology**. *McMaster University*, Hamilton ON.
-- Thesis:   <a href="https://macsphere.mcmaster.ca/handle/11375/27012"><i class="fas fa-link"></i>Elements of musically conveyed emotion: Insights from musical and perceptual analyses of historic preludes.</a>
+- Thesis:   <a href="https://macsphere.mcmaster.ca/handle/11375/27012" target="_blank"><i class="fas fa-link"></i>Elements of musically conveyed emotion: Insights from musical and perceptual analyses of historic preludes.</a>

 `2015-2019`
 **Bachelor of Music**, *McMaster University*, Hamilton ON.